sunpech/sunpech.github.io/_posts/2017-12-20-star-wars-the-last-jedi.md

 The [Knights of Ren](http://starwars.wikia.com/g00/wiki/Knights_of_Ren?i10c.encReferrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8%3D&i10c.ua=1) were present in the flashbacks in The Force Awakens, but were completely absent in this movie.
 Maybe in the blu-ray release there will be scenes that didn't make the cut.

 There should have been more backstory on Finn, Captain Phasma, and expecially Snoke.
 For a 2.5 hour movie, some time should be given to these new characters, ableit the latter are two are probably dead now.
+Phasma looks great, but I mostly just see her stand or walk into a scene-- she barely has any actual action.
+What a waste.

 The Canto Bight casino story felt a little long considering the their transports were under heavy fire and they were running out of... fuel.
 I didn't think starships back then used fuel to do space travel.